AllerJ/php-skills-test/README.md

 # php-skills-test
 Answer to skills test from an interview.

-**Note: Simple console output is acceptable and desired for the below questions.**

 ## Question 1

 Given the following example data structure.
 Write a single function to print out its nested key value pairs at any level for easy display to the user.